 Their critique of the original was specific: the Rice Purity Test was built in the 1980s and included questions about bestiality and incest while completely missing the experiences that actually define Gen Z life — sexting, dating apps, Tinder, Snapchat, fake IDs.
 The two friends originally made the test to compare their own college experiences while attending schools in different states.

 On December 27-28, 2020, they posted the Innocence Test to TikTok.
 The first video gathered over 3 million views within 24 hours.
 The BuzzFeed version of the test was taken 1.4 million times in its first day.
 Wetsel said they had hoped 40 people would take it.
-Instead, the test became one of the fastest-spreading online quizzes in recent memory.

-The Innocence Test’s key innovation: personality labels instead of just a number.
-‘You’re a baddie’ spreads on TikTok in a way that ’63 out of 100′ does not.
-That insight explains most of its viral success.
+The Innocence Test's key innovation: personality labels instead of just a number.
+'You're a baddie' spreads on TikTok in a way that '63 out of 100' does not.

 The test is available at theinnocencetest.com.
 It is the best recommendation for anyone who has already taken the Rice Purity Test and wants something that captures more contemporary experiences.